amitxv/PC-Tuning/docs/post-install.md

 ## Install Drivers

-Avoid installing chipset drivers.
-I would recommend updating and installing NIC, USB, NVMe, SATA (required on Windows 7 as enabling MSI on the stock SATA driver will result in a BSOD).
-See the [Integrate and Obtain Drivers](/docs/building.md#integrate-and-obtain-drivers) section for details on finding drivers (download them on another operating system or PC).
-GPU drivers will be installed in the [Configure the Graphics Driver](#configure-the-graphics-driver) step later on.
+- Avoid installing chipset drivers

+- GPU drivers will be installed in a later step so do not install them at this stage

+- You can find drivers by searching for drivers that are compatible with your device HWID.
+See [media/device-hwid-example.png](../media/device-hwid-example.png) in regard to finding your HWID in device manager for a given device

-Try to obtain the driver in its INF form so that it can be installed in device manager as executable installers usually install other bloatware along with the driver itself.
-Most of the time, you can extract the installer's executable with 7-Zip to obtain the driver.
+- Try to obtain the driver in its INF form so that it can be installed in device manager as executable installers usually install other bloatware along with the driver itself.
+Most of the time, you can extract the installer's executable with 7-Zip to obtain the driver

+- I would recommend updating and installing following:

+    - NIC

+    - [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) and [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (both should already be installed if configuring Windows 7)

+    - [SATA](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (required on Windows 7 as enabling MSI on the stock SATA driver will result in a BSOD)

+- Since we do not have browser access at this stage, download them on another operating system or PC

 ## Install [.NET 4.8 Runtimes](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)